alexandreborges/malwoverview/README.md

        (PYPI.org repository) https://pypi.org/project/malwoverview/
        (Github) https://github.com/alexandreborges/malwoverview

-If you want to perform the manual steps, so few steps will be necessary:
+If you want to perform the manual steps (usually, it is not necessary), so few steps will be necessary:

 ## Kali Linux